dotwebstack/dotwebstack-framework/service/openapi/README.md

   requiredFields:
     - postalCode
 ```

-The `requiredField` property describes a list of field names that are required, but just not as
-an explicit field in the response.
-But for example as a value in an `x-dws-expr` to build up a link.

 # 1.1.6 Request body
 In addition to request parameters, it is possible to use the HTTP request body to provide input with the `requestBody` element of an operation: